GarfAbh/Master-Thesis/LOGBOOK.md

 # W2D3

 I make a deeper search about OpenTripPlanner.
 It's more about planning it's trip than having a really usable routing planification with multiple stops for vehicule.
 So we drop this tools and now i focus on making POC for the 2 other tool we decided to keep.

+# W2D4

+the first POC is in progress.
+As i'll use it to make a little benchmark I try to make it the most random possible to get real possible value.
+One of the issue is to get a random address there is some website that give that but impossible to make some request to it and get simple answer.
+I decided to use the OSRM API.
+Once the server is on there is a request that ask for the nearest point from the one you are giving.
+THe idea is so to use curl library on local host server to get random address.

+Now i'm struggle with the location of the curl library on the office computer.

+# W2D5

+lets find the path to this library and make the first poc work and also start having some statistic from this.
+I also figure out that it could be possible to simply launch a vroom instance and pass it a json file.
+So it could be usefull to think about some code that juste create and format json from our need.